-Gifts of stock to the Marriott School of Management at BYU are processed through the Church’s Finance and Records Department.
-The method for making stock “gift” transfers to the Marriott School or the Church that has proven to be the most expedient has been the following:
+Gifts of stock to the BYU Marriott School of Business are processed through the Church’s Finance and Records Department.
+The method for making stock “gift” transfers to BYU Marriott or the Church that has proven to be the most expedient has been the following:

 - The donor delivers a letter of instruction to his broker indicating the stock and number of shares that he desires to contribute

-- The donor indicates the use, or multiple uses of the gift (i.e., tithing, Marriott School Center for Entrepreneurship, Microenterprise Conference, etc.).
+- The donor indicates the use, or multiple uses of the gift (i.e., tithing, Rollins Center for Entrepreneurship, School of Accountancy Conference, etc.).
 Should you have any questions relative to the gift designation, please contact LDS Philanthropies at BYU

 - Donors’ stock broker is instructed to contact Brent Palmer at the Church Finance and Records Department (800) 453-3860 extension 23828 and request the Church account number (i.e., if your account is with Merrill Lynch, Brent will gave your broker the Church’s Merrill Lynch account number.)
 (Note: The Church has accounts with nearly all brokerage companies.)